casprwang/blog/src/pages/blog/blog/2017-08-17-understanding-the-codes.md

 tags:
   - coding
 ---
-They say that the programmers spend 70% of their time not coding but reading and understanding the codes.
+> the programmers spend 70% of their time not coding but reading and understanding the codes.